tuckbarber/cacao-docs/docs/util-pull.md

 ### Medium screen

-Only apply to viewports defined as medium.
+Only applies to viewports defined as medium or smaller.

 * `u-md-pullNone`
 * `u-md-pull1of12` / `u-md-pull1of10` / `u-md-pull1of8`